trezor/trezor-suite/docs/packages/connect/methods/authorizeCoinJoin.md

     > used to distinguish between various address formats (non-segwit, segwit, etc.)
 -   `amountUnit` — _optional_ `PROTO.AmountUnit`
     > show amounts in
+-   `preauthorized` — _optional_
+    > Check if device session is already preauthorized and take no further action if so

 ### Example: